robertlarkins/math-and-code-tricks/WindowsTools.md

    2. Follow the instructions here to set the Max Latency: https://vb-audio.com/Cable/VBCABLE_SystemSettings.pdf For a 48000Hz microphone and an Internal SR of 96000Hz, then the Max Latency should be set to either 3072 or 4096 smp (I opted for 4096).
 10. Restart the computer.
+11. Shift the VBCABLE directory to a suitable location to access again if or when needed.

 These changes should stop programs changing the gain on your microphone.